A Complete List of Types of Nonprofits: Which One Should You Start?

 what are the different types of nonprofit organizations

-Credit unions are tax-exempt from federal income taxes under 501(c)14.
-These organizations receive tax-exempt status because they benefit their members and serve as sources of credit for a low- and moderate-income population.
+Credit unions are tax-exempt from federal income taxes under 501(c)(14).
+These organizations receive tax-exempt status because they benefit members and serve as sources of credit for low- and moderate-income populations.

 A supplemental unemployment benefit trust can be tax-exempt if it exists solely to pay for supplemental compensation benefits and does not discriminate.
 This tax exemption must be applied for with 1024 applications, and contributions are not tax-deductible.